 Summary and suggestions:

 - In some sub-categories of the e-commerce platform, many potential explosions are ignored by everyone, which is suitable for independent website startups.
-(Especially at this stage, many platform sellers have not yet started to do independent stations, but in fact, they are often the real product experts.)
+(Especially at this stage, many platform sellers have not yet started to do independent stations, but they are often the real product experts.)

 - The spy tool is a good choice.
 Many people reject third-party tools, but I have to say that such tools can help us save a lot of energy and get effective products quickly.

 - I am the only one who does product research work.
 After all, people are inert, resulting in product research work that cannot be carried out effectively and continuously.
 I have looked for a service provider, but the effect is mediocre, which has something to do with my lack of training.
-If only one person is doing product research, the product research link will be a bottleneck in the entire e-commerce process.
+If only one person is doing product research, the link will be a bottleneck in the entire e-commerce process.
 Establish a reproducible product selection SOP (standard operating procedure) to produce explosive products that can be drained continuously.

 After selecting the product, put the product on the shelf and enter the promotion stage.
 There is no need to spend too much time on the website during the testing phase.
 The most important thing is to set up the basics first and start testing as soon as possible.